affinda/affinda-python/docs/models.md

 - `sub_major_group`: SOC2020 sub major group.
 - `major_group`: SOC2020 major group.
 - `soc_code`: The 4 digit code representing the SOC2020 classification for this job title.
+- `minor_group_code`: The 4 digit code representing the SOC2020 classification for this
+job title.
+- `sub_major_group_code`: The 4 digit code representing the SOC2020 classification for
+this job title.
+- `major_group_code`: The 4 digit code representing the SOC2020 classification for this
+job title.

 <a id="models._models.Components1Vvtu5NSchemasInvoicedataPropertiesPaymentamountpaidAllof1"></a>